How Does Neurofeedback Therapy Work?

 Before training sessions begin, a comprehensive assessment is performed.
-This assessment procedure allows the doctor to determine, in a scientifically objective manner, whether a client’s brainwave patterns are different from normal.
+This assessment procedure allows the psychologist to determine, in a scientifically objective manner, whether a client’s brainwave patterns are dysregulated.

-The assessment provides the doctor with the neurofeedback training protocols that will be used during the training sessions.
-These protocols are designed to retrain the brainwave patterns toward normal.
+The assessment provides the psychologist with the neurofeedback training protocols that will be used during the training sessions.
+These protocols are unique to each individual, and provide a design for training that will be the most effective for that individual.
+The protocols are designed to retrain the brainwave patterns toward normal.
 As the brainwave patterns normalize, the brain is able to operate more optimally and efficiently.

 Neurofeedback Training Protocols

-Once the protocols are determined the individual is hooked up to a computer using wires and sensors and the computer records their brainwave activity.
-These sensors are noninvasive, as no electrical current is put into the brain.
-The sensors simply record the brainwaves coming from the brain.
-Information about these brainwaves is displayed on the doctor’s monitor.
+Once the protocols are determined the individual is hooked up to a computer using wires and electrodes and the computer records their brainwave activity.
+These electrodes are noninvasive, as no electrical current is put into the brain.
+The electrodes simply record the brainwaves coming from the brain.
+Information about these brainwaves is displayed on the technician’s monitor.

 In another design, the patient performs the training while watching a movie.
-In this case, the patient may watch a DVD movie that is being controlled by their ability to regulate their brainwaves.
-The movie will get brighter as the brain waves normalize and become darker when they become dysregulated.
+In this case, the patient may watch a movie on Netflix that is being controlled by their ability to regulate their brainwaves.
+The movie will get brighter and the volume louder as the brain waves normalize and become darker and quieter when they become dysregulated.

 The brain’s natural desire to watch the movie clearly will drive those neurological circuits that normalize the brainwaves and allow the picture to be visualized.
 The more those circuits are driven and used – the more neuroplastic changes take hold.
 The patient learns how to use those new circuits during the demands of everyday life.

-Progress testing is done after 20 sessions.
-The initial assessment battery is repeated at NO CHARGE and results are discussed verbally with Registered Psychologist John Stevenson.
+Progress testing is done on a case by case basis, typically after 10 – 20 sessions.
+The initial assessment battery is repeated at NO CHARGE and the progress and results are discussed.

 Research On Neurofeedback Training and Results